-He attended all the five (5) Board of Directors' meetings of the Company held during the financial year ended 31 December 2021.
+He attended all five (5) Board of Directors' meetings of the Company held during the financial year ended 31 December 2022.

+DIRECTORS'

-DIRECTORS' PROFILE (CONT'D)
+PROFILE (Cont'd)

-62 years of age Malaysian Male Loi Heng Sewn, an Independent Non-Executive Director, was appointed to the Board of the Company on 28 September 2006 as a Non-Independent Non-Executive Director.
+Loi Heng Sewn, an Independent Non-Executive Director, was appointed to the Board of the Company on 28 September 2006 as a Non-Independent Non-Executive Director.
 Mr Loi was re-designated as an Independent Director of the Company on 28 February 2018.
 He is the Chairman of the Nomination Committee and a member of the Audit Committee and Remuneration Committee of the Board.